WhaddaMakers/MoonLight/README.md

 - [Led holder.stl](https://github.com/WhaddaMakers/MoonLight/blob/main/LEDholder.stl)

-**When importiing the file in your slicer, moon about 8-10mm down.
-Ths way we wil have a hole at the bottom for us tos put the leds in...**
+**When importiing the file in your slicer, move the moon about 8-10mm down.
+Ths way we wil have a hole at the bottom for us to put the leds in...**
 ![Cura1](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/Cura1.PNG)
 ![Cura2](https://github.com/WhaddaMakers/MoonLight/blob/main/pictures/Cura2.PNG)